Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Breville thermocoil heating system

-Also, both machines have heating systems that heat the top of the machine.
-If you leave your mug on top, you’ll get a warmer espresso.
+Also, both machines heat the top of the machine with their internals.
+So, if you leave your mug on top, you’ll get a warmer espresso.

-Both of these espresso machines have pre-infusion technology.
+Both of these espresso machines have pre-infusion to start the espresso.
 During pre-infusion, water goes through the coffee grounds at low pressure first, which acts as a coffee bloom for espresso.
 Then, the machine forces water through the coffee at high pressure.
 This results in the best extraction and rich espresso flavor.

 Another thing that’s in both espresso machines is a PID.
 The PID sensor controls the water temperature at a stable level, which ensures optimum espresso extraction.
 You’ll get a flavorful espresso every time you pull a shot.